johnchervanev/gmail_auto_delete_trash/README.md

 - **Logging:** The script logs detailed information during execution, providing insights into the processed threads and any encountered errors.

+## Problem Solving

+By default, Gmail doesn’t automatically delete any emails, regardless of how old they are.
+You can have an email from a decade ago on Gmail, and the platform won’t delete it—even if your Gmail storage is full.
+Once you reach your storage limit on Gmail, you won’t be able to receive any new emails, but old messages remain intact.

+The only time Gmail automatically deletes an email is when it’s been labeled as Trash for 30 days.
+Gmail manages emails with a system of labels applied to each message.
+Inbox is a label, and so is Trash.

+**This script solves this problem by allowing you to set the trigger on Google Apps Scripts to auto delete everything without having to wait 30 days.
+For example, you can set the script to auto delete every hour.**

 ## Instructions

 1. Open the script in the [Google Apps Script Editor](https://script.google.com/).